Canada police clear Parliament street in bid to end siege | Law-Order

 - Canada

-Police aggressively pushed back protesters in Canada's besieged capital on Saturday, seizing trucks and finally retaking control of the streets in front of the country's Parliament building.
+Police aggressively pushed back protesters in Canada's besieged capital on Saturday, towing away trucks, arresting dozens of protesters and finally retaking control of the streets in front of the country's Parliament buildings.

 Scores of trucks left under the increasing pressure, raising authorities' hopes for an end to the three-week protest against the country's COVID-19 restrictions and the government of Prime Minister Justin Trudeau.

-The street in front of Parliament Hill was the heart of the protests.
+The street in front of Parliament Hill, the collection of government offices that includes the Parliament buildings, was the heart of the protests.
 It had been occupied by protesters and their trucks since late last month, turning into a carnival on weekends.

 On Saturday, they also closed a bridge into the nation's capital from Quebec to prevent a renewed influx of protesters.

-By Friday evening, at least 100 people had been arrested, mostly on mischief charges, and nearly two dozen vehicles had been towed, including all of those blocking one of the city's major streets, authorities said.
+At least 47 people were arrested Saturday, police said.
+More than 100 were arrested Friday, mostly on mischief charges, and nearly two dozen vehicles had been towed, including all of those blocking one of the city's major streets, authorities said.
 One officer had a minor injury, but no protesters were hurt, interim Ottawa Police Chief Steve Bell said.

 Those arrested included four protest leaders.
 One received bail while the others remained jailed.